ArkAngeL43/port-scanner-rust/README.md

 cargo run -- -j 1000 (suggested) {then you're ip target}

 and yes yes i know "flag is unused " it was my first time enjoy it and give me a break XDD

+NOTE WHEN SCANNING IF YOU ARE ON BROWSERS OR DOING ANY ONLINE ACTIVITIES THEY WILL LAG AND STOP AS THIS SCANNER IS MAIN